2022 missile explosion in Poland: Poland

 After the explosion, Prime Minister of Poland Mateusz Morawiecki called an urgent meeting of a committee for national security and defence affairs.
 A government spokesperson said that Poland was raising the alert level of some of its military units after the conclusion of the meeting.
 He also stated that Polish President Andrzej Duda spoke to Secretary General of NATO Jens Stoltenberg regarding the possibility of activating Article 4 of the NATO charter.

-Polish foreign minister Zbigniew Rau reportedly summoned the Russian ambassador and demanded "immediate detailed explanations".
+The same day, Polish foreign minister Zbigniew Rau reportedly summoned the Russian ambassador and demanded "immediate detailed explanations".

 Polish president Andrzej Duda stated late on 15 November 2022 local time that there was no evidence of who fired the missile.
+The next day, Duda described the incident as a "tragic accident", adding that he "understood" Zelenskyy's expressed belief that the crashed missile had been Russian.

+On 28 September 2023, two days after the Polish Prosecutor's Office published its results concluding that the explosion had been caused unintentionally by a Ukrainian anti-air defence missile attempting to intercept a Russian missile, Polish Justice Minister Zbigniew Ziobro confirmed these findings, expressing regret over the lack of cooperation from the Ukrainian side in the investigation; nevertheless, the explosion clearly had been an accident.

-In a September 2025 interview, Duda was asked whether Zelensky had pressured him to state the missile was Russian, and replied "you could say that", adding that he viewed it as an attempt to involve Poland in the war.
+In a 1 September 2025 interview with journalist Bogdan Rymanowski, Duda (former President of Poland since 6 August 2025), was asked whether Zelensky had pressured him to state the missile was Russian, and replied "you could say that", adding that he viewed it as an attempt to involve Poland in the war.